appearin/developer-pages/files/index.md

 ```

 ### appearin.addRoomToIframe(iframe, roomName)
-We also provide a convenience function to attach a room to an IFrame DOM
+We also provide a convenience function to attach a room to an iframe DOM
 Element. `addRoomToIframe` takes two arguments:
-1. `iframe`, which must be an IFrame DOM Element
+1. `iframe`, which must be an iframe DOM Element
 2. `roomName`, which must be a valid roomName

 ```javascript